jhu-lcsr/barrett_model/README.md

 This repository contains Barrett WAM & BHand-280 CAD and modular URDFs with inertial properties.

+The meshes and kinematics are based on publicly available resources from barrett.com.
+The dynamic properties are based on guidance from barrett.com as well as experiences with a real WAM and BH8-280.

-Visual
+## Visual
 ![](doc/wam_visual.png)

-Convex (sets) Collision Meshes
+## Convex (sets) Collision Meshes
 ![](doc/wam_collision.png)